Community & voluntary controlled schools

 If the school is oversubscribed the following criteria will be applied to all applications in priority order

-- Children in Public Care (Looked After Children) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989).
+1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Parents/carers of previously looked after children will be required to provide evidence of the relevant order.
+(For further information, please see note below ‘Looked after and previously looked after children’.)

-- Children for whom there is a child protection plan or has been within a 12-month period (see definition under section 47 of the children act 1989).
+2. Children for whom there is a child protection plan or has been within a 12-month period (see definition under section 47 of the children act 1989).
+Parents will be asked to indicate this on the application form and provide the child’s social worker details so this can be confirmed.

-- Distance from school (Where you live) – Children who live nearest to the school will be offered places first.
+6. Distance from school (Where you live) – Children who live nearest to the school will be offered places first.
 Under this category the remaining places will be offered to children who live nearest the preferred school.
-The distance will be measured in a straight-line which measures from the address point of the home propertyto the designated main entrance to the school.
+The distance will be measured in a straight-line which measures from the address point of the home property to the designated main entrance to the school by using the local authority's distance measuring software.

 Tiebreaker